 -xdev) and print the full file name on the standard output, followed by a new line (-print).

 ls -lhcommand that will print the output in long listing human-readable format.

 sort -k5,5 -h -r: sort lines based on the 5th column (

 -h) and reverse the result (

 head: prints only the first 10 lines of the piped output.

-The find command comes with lot of powerful options.
-For example you can search for large files that are older than x days, large files with specific extension or large files that belong to a particular user.
+The find command comes with a lot of powerful options.
+For example, you can search for large files that are older than x days, large files with a specific extension or large files that belong to a particular user.